f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     -   ‘OSS JFrog’ - maintained by the people behind jCenter, this repository focuses on hosting services for open source project binaries.
-    -   ‘JitPack.io’ - builds directly from Github repositories.
+    -   ‘JitPack.io’ - builds directly from GitHub repositories.
         However, they do not provide any option to reproduce or verify the resulting binaries.
 Builds pre-release versions in some cases.